A Comprehensive Survey of Mamba Architectures for Medical Image Analysis: Classification, Segmentation, Restoration and Beyond: Medical Image Analysis using Mamba

 Ju \textit{et al.} \cite{ju2024vmddpmvisionmambadiffusion} proposed \textbf{VM-DDPM}, a U-Net based architecture which performs forward noising and reverse denoising process as proposed in Denoising Diffusion Probabilistic Models (DDPM) \cite{ho2020denoisingdiffusionprobabilisticmodels}.
 The authors introduced SSLayer in this architecture which contains residual block and modification of VSS block called Multi-level State Space (MSS) block.
 MSS block incorporates time step embedding for diffusion process and Cross-Scan Module (CSM) which is a modification of S6 scan.
-To adapt the model for synthesis of new images, the image patches are randomly shuffled and then scanned, similar to SS2D in VSS.
-This scanning process requires zero parameters.
 Zhang \textit{et al.} \cite{zhang2024motionguideddualcameratrackerlowcost} introduced a low-cost dual-camera tracker for endoscopy skill evaluation in mechanical simulators.
 The tracker solves problems faced by existing methods such as lack of consistency and high cost.
 It achieves accurate and reliable 3D endoscope tip position feedback.
 The core of the system lies in cross-Camera Mutual Template (CMT) strategy that utilizes information from both cameras to maintain tracking consistency.
 Motion-Guided Prediction Head (MMH) based on Mamba integrates historical motion data with visual tracking.
-It enhances its performance in scenarios with occlusions and distortions.
 Furthermore, the tracker includes a Vision-Motion integrator that combines motion information with visual features for improved 3D localization.
 This integration is done by a mechanism named Multi-KV cross-attention.
-The paper also introduces Selective Scan SSMs within the tracking which leads to superior performance compared to traditional SSMs.
-To evaluate the tracker's effectiveness, researchers developed a customized mechanical gastric simulator with calibrated cameras and an annotated dataset.
-The combination of CMT, MMH, Vision-Motion, and SSMs demonstrates the tracker's potential for improving endoscopy training in mechanical simulators.